mshea/lazy_gm_tools/5e_monsters/monsters_md/karakura.md

 ### Actions
 - **Multiattack:** The karakura makes three claw attacks and can use Charm or Shroud in Darkness, if it is available.
 - **Claw:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 4) slashing damage.
 - **Charm:** One humanoid the karakura can see within 30 feet of it must succeed on a DC 15 Wisdom saving throw or be magically charmed until dawn.
 The charmed target obeys the fiend's commands.
 If the target suffers any harm or receives a suicidal command, it can repeat the saving throw to end the effect.
-If the target successfully saves, or if the effect on it ends, the target is immune to this karakura's Charm for the next 24 hours.

-The karakura can have only one target charmed at a time.
+If the target successfully saves, or if the effect on it ends, the target is immune to this karakura's Charm for the next 24 hours. <br><br>The karakura can have only one target charmed at a time.
 If it charms another, the effect on the previous target ends.
 - **Shroud in Darkness (Recharge 5-6):** Bands of shadow stretch out from the karakura and wrap around a target it can see within 30 feet.
 The target must succeed on a DC 15 Charisma saving throw or be translocated to the Plane of Shadow for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-When a target exits the shroud, it appears in an unoccupied space within 10 feet of the karakura.

-The karakura can have only one target in its shroud at a time.
-It can release a target as a bonus action.

-While in the Plane of Shadow, the target is bombarded with horrific images and sensations.
+When a target exits the shroud, it appears in an unoccupied space within 10 feet of the karakura. <br><br>The karakura can have only one target in its shroud at a time.
+It can release a target as a bonus action. <br><br>While in the Plane of Shadow, the target is bombarded with horrific images and sensations.
 Each round it remains in the Plane of Shadow, it must succeed on a DC 15 Charisma saving throw or gain one short-term madness.
 A target held in the shroud is released when the karakura dies.
 - **Shadow Walk:** The karakura can magically enter the Plane of Shadow from the Material Plane, or vice versa.